muhammedkurtulus/ethereum-erc721-nft-create/README.md

 - Clone the repository
 - Moving into the folder with `cd`
 - Install dependencies `npm install`
 - Create an app on [Alchemy](https://www.alchemy.com/) and generate API key
+- Add ether from a faucet : [Goerli Faucet] (https://goerlifaucet.com/) or [This] (https://www.allthatnode.com/faucet/ethereum.dsrv) or ....
 - Create `.env` like this :

     ```